 One of the more famous pit stops on a tour of Tijuana, Caesar’s Restaurant and Bar is the birthplace of the Caesar salad.
 If you want to enjoy this in the way it was originally created, then head here and order it.

 They make the whole thing table-side, so it’s a bit of a show, but it certainly won’t keep you full.
 It’s only a small salad.
 That being said, it’s still a fun experience and worth checking out if you enjoy food history.

 9. Plaza Santa Cecilia

-This little plaza is the oldest in Tijuana and located near the top of Avenida Revolucion.
+Plaza Santa Cecilia is the oldest in Tijuana and is located near the top of Avenida Revolucion.

 It’s where the arch is with the little clock.
 This is actually nicest at night when the arch is lit up and changes color every few seconds.

 The arch is there to represent the link between the United States and Mexico.
 There is also a nice Tijuana sign there if you enjoy the tourist signs that scatter the country.

 This is where you’ll find a lot of souvenir shops and pharmacies.
 If you have hopped south of the border for some cheap meds, you don’t have to travel too far until you reach plenty of very cheap pharmacies with all manner of medications available.

 Foodies should not skip going to Telefonica Gastro Park.
 This is a glorified parking lot that has been filled with food trucks, picnic tables, and seriously good food.
 It was particularly nice on a sunny day.

 You can order from any of the trucks and they’ll bring your food to whatever table you choose.